Fives: Bat fives

-Bat fives is a form of fives predating Rugby, Eton, and Westminster forms of the game.
+Bat fives is a form of fives predating Rugby, Eton, and Winchester forms of the game.
 It is very similar to the game of rackets, and can even be considered an early form of the game, differing in the shape of the bat used, and the slightly smaller ball used in rackets.
 The game was played using a willow bat with a curved bowl, measuring around 21 inches by 4 inches, with the end wrapped in leather.

 Bat fives was played mostly at Radley and Westminster, but was also played at Rugby, Cheltenham, and Aldenham.
 It used courts similar in size to squash courts, with an open back, and with no buttress, step or hazards.
 The sport ceased to be played around 1903, in favour of Eton fives, and most courts were demolished in the 1920s.

 When playing, a line was drawn on the ground around 10 feet in front of the front wall.
 Games were then played to either fifteen or twenty-five points.
 The 1914 book Three Hundred Things a Bright Boy Can Do describes gameplay as:The first player takes the ball, and strikes it against the wall with his bat above the line on the wall, and so that it may fall outside of the line on the ground.
 The other then strikes it, and the players then continue to hit it against the wall, either before it comes to the ground or at the first rebound, until one of them missing it, or driving it out of bounds, or beneath the wall-line, loses or goes out.
 The ball may fall anywhere within the side boundaries, after once being struck up by the player who is in.